WRIF: Stickers

 WRIF stickers are given out at many of the station's sponsored events.
 Many are unique to that event.
 Stickers have been made for bands including: Metallica, Ozzy Osbourne and OZZFEST, Mötley Crüe, ZZ Top, Alice Cooper, Kid Rock, Disturbed, YES, Journey, KISS, Santana, REO Speedwagon, Triumph, U2, Huey Lewis and the News, Loverboy, Aerosmith, Bruce Springsteen, the Rolling Stones, Iggy Pop, Guns N' Roses, AC/DC, Korn, Linkin Park, Velvet Revolver, The Romantics and David Bowie.
 WRIF has also made stickers for appearances by comedians George Carlin & Rodney Dangerfield and the rock festival Lollapalooza.
 Stickers have also been made for non-concert events such as the Drew and Mike radio show, Harleyfest, legendary WRIF alum Arthur Penhallow and his famous saying "Baby!", as well as the major Detroit sports teams - the Detroit Pistons, Tigers, Red Wings, and Lions.
-Since nearly all of them are the same basic size and design (an oval with flat top and bottom with the same size border ring), they are highly collectable.
+Since nearly all of them are the same basic size and design (an oval with flat top and bottom with the same size border ring), they are highly collectable, with 700 different designs being created since the station's format/call switch in 1971.

-Since 1971, over 700 different stickers have been made.